thoughtworks/talisman/README.md

 For Example:
 `talisman --checksum="*.pem *.txt"`

-1. This command finds all the .pem files in the respository and calculates collective checksum of all those files and outputs a yaml format for .talismanrc.
+1. This command finds all the .pem files in the repository and calculates collective checksum of all those files and outputs a yaml format for .talismanrc.
 In the same way it deals with the .txt files.
-2. Multiple file names / patterns can be given with space seperation.
+2. Multiple file names / patterns can be given with space separation.

 Example output: